-The standard amount of time that departing employees have to exercise their stock options is 90 days.
-However, some well-known companies have chosen to diverge from this usual path.
+To remain competitive and to attract top talent, startups should consider extending this post-termination exercise window beyond 90 days.
+Some well-known companies have already chosen to diverge from this usual path.
 Companies like Pinterest, Square, and Coinbase offer employees who have worked for a minimum period of time an extended window in which they can choose to exercise options.
-Triplebyte, a tech recruiting website, recommends that companies implement a 10-year exercise window instead, which could become the next industry standard.
+Triplebyte, a tech recruiting website, recommends that companies implement a 10-year exercise window instead, which may become the next industry standard.